boof/vagrant.sh/README.md

   This module installs the packaged passenger standalone and provides helper to start Rack applications.

-    - on port dirname
+  Start a daemonized passenger on given port in given directory (defaults to port 3000 and and /vagrant).

-      Starts a daemonized passenger on given port in given directory.
+        - on [port] [dirname]

 - (**request**)